csc572-spring2025/clipboard/README.md

 ## Brief Description

-ClipBoard records everything copied to the system clipboard and aims to intelligently organize it into categories like code snippets, quotes, math equations, URLs, or plain text.
-Users can navigate through each ClipBoard category through labeled tabs on the left-hand side of the application.
+ClipBoard records everything copied to the system clipboard and intelligently organizes it into categories like code snippets, quotes, math equations, URLs, or plain text.
+Categories are accessible through labeled sidebar tabs.
 Users can also search past entries via tags, date, or keywords, making it easy to find what they copied days or weeks ago.
 Lastly, if ClipBoard ever becomes too cluttered, users have the option to clear their copy history.

-### Instructions to download for users
+### Download Instructions

 Dependencies: